 The roman numerals refer to the fret numbers.

-You can slide from one box to the next one, shift your hand without sliding, or use a different technique.
+You can slide from one box to the next one, shift your hand without sliding, or use a different technique altogether.

-In order to transpose these shapes between keys, you need to know the location of the root notes inside each box, and then transpose those shapes accordingly.
+In order to transpose these shapes between keys, you need to know the location of the root notes inside each box, and then you can transpose the shapes accordingly.

 For instance, if you’re playing a certain lick in A minor, you can transpose it to B minor by moving the same shape two frets higher!